SowmiyaLoganathan/Generate-PDF-from-HTML/README.md

 # Generate PDF documents from dynamic HTML using Syncfusion PDF generator API

-This repository explains how to generate PDF documents from dynamic HTML using Syncfusion PDF genrator API.
-Design your document with simple HTML and CSS, and then call our API to generate the PDF document.
+This repository explains how to generate PDFs from dynamic HTML using the Syncfusion PDF generator API.
+Design your document using HTML and CSS, then utilize the Web API to create the PDF."

 ## Syncfusion PDF generator API

-The Syncfusion PDF generator API allows the users to create a completely new PDF documents from dynamic HTML files easily and quickly.
-Our API supports all the HTML files structured with all available customization options.
+The Syncfusion PDF generator API enables quick and easy creation of new PDF documents from dynamic HTML files.
+This Web API supports all HTML structures and customization options.

 ## Steps to create HTML invoice and conveter to a PDF document using WebAPI
 1. Create HTML template
 2. CSS Styling
-3. Use Syncfusion Web API Calls
+3. Utilize Syncfusion Web API Calls
 4. Add HTML File
 5. Add Additional Assets (ie., fonts, images, etc)
-6. Run the server and calling the API from Client
+6. Start the server and invoke the API from Client

 ### Create an HTML Template

-An HTML template contains placeholders with {{mustache}} syntax.
-It is used to bind the actual data to the HTML template.
-For this example, we'll use the [Scriban scripting language](https://github.com/scriban/scriban) to create the placeholders.
-It's a lightweight scripting language and engine for .NET.
-The below HTML template (index.html) has been designed by adding the invoice number, company details and some additional datas with inline CSS for styling.
+An HTML template features {{mustache}} syntax placeholders for data binding.
+For this illustration, we'll employ the [Scriban scripting language](https://github.com/scriban/scriban) to establish these placeholders.
+Scriban is a lightweight .NET scripting language and engine.
+The following HTML template (index.html) displays the invoice number, company information, and supplementary data, incorporating inline CSS for styling.

 **index.html**
 ```html